last updated 29th December 2021

 Probably Chloramine T will damage filters more than any other chemical, then Potassium, but again effects will vary according to specific circumstances.
-Ironically, the more aggressive Organophosphates do not, as far as I am aware, damage filters, and therefore may be your first choice of treatment where your filters are immature.
+In contrast, Acriflavine, as an example, does not, as far as I am aware, damage filters, and therefore may be your first choice of treatment where your filters are immature.

 Manufacturer of drug.

 The more you read, the more confused you can become!
 Different publications may print differing dose rates for the same chemical which only serves to confuse more.
 However, different manufacturers package the same chemicals with differing strengths so you will always need to follow the instructions on the bottle and NEVER from a book or article as this may refer to a different strength of the chemical.
 Acriflavine, Malachite, and Formalin are sold commercially in different strengths so use caution when using.

 Confusing - isn't it?
 Summing up, all parasite treatments are chemicals which we would not wish to add to our pond water at all unless absolutely necessary.
 Most have side affects and all should be used with caution.
 Normally the correct dose of the correct chemical repeated at the correct frequency will eradicate the parasite.
 So why sometimes do we report that our treatment has not been totally effective?

 - We don’t know the correct volume of our pond